openai/chatgpt-retrieval-plugin/README.md

 #### Pinecone

 [Pinecone](https://www.pinecone.io) is a managed vector database built for speed, scale, and shipping to production sooner.
 To use Pinecone as your vector database provider, first get an API key by [signing up for an account](https://app.pinecone.io/).
 You can access your API key from the "API Keys" section in the sidebar of your dashboard.
+Pinecone also supports hybrid search and at the time of writing is the only datastore to support SPLADE sparse vectors natively.

 A full Jupyter notebook walkthrough for the Pinecone flavor of the retrieval plugin can be found [here](https://github.com/openai/chatgpt-retrieval-plugin/blob/main/examples/providers/pinecone/semantic-search.ipynb).
 There is also a [video walkthrough here](https://youtu.be/hpePPqKxNq8).